anvita-kar-git/Anvita-Kar-KEYS-2025/docs/promptengineering.md

     classDef spacerTheme fill:transparent,stroke:transparent,stroke-width:0px

     %% --- Chart Structure ---
-    A(When User Has An Idea Or A Goal, They Can Do One Of Two Things:)
+    A(When User Has An Idea Or A Goal:)

     subgraph "Prompt Engineering: The Art of Instruction"
         %% ADDED: Invisible spacer node for top padding